mikelgo/workshop-exercises/angular-basic/10-detail-page.md

 # Exercise 10: Movie Detail Page

-It's time to wrap it all up, the detail page gives us features to implement:
+It's time to wrap it all up, the detail page will let us implement and recap the following features:
 * lazy loaded routing
 * router params
 * structural directives